niraj080-er/spring-interview-questions/README.md

 70. **How do you integrate Spring Data JPA with other Spring projects like Spring Batch or Spring Integration?**
     Inject repositories into batch jobs or integration flows for seamless data access.

+70. **How do you implement optimistic locking in JPA and what are the benefits?**
+    Use `@Version` annotation to manage concurrent updates, preventing lost updates and ensuring data integrity.

 ---

 ## 🌱 Spring AOP Interview Questions & Answers